-Today, the village is famous for its cave that is situated on top of a hill with beautifully carved rock images of deities and Jain Tirthankaras.
+Today, the village is famous for its cave which is situated on top of a hill with beautifully carved rock images of deities and Jain Tirthankaras.
 These carvings are archeologically significant and date back to the 9th century.
 Amongst a number of attractive rock-cut sculptures, the main attraction is Goddess Dharmadevi.
-In the 13th century, the cave was converted into a Devi temple and presently, the site is listed as protected monuments.
+In the 13th century, the cave was converted into a Devi temple and presently, the site is listed as a protected monument.